Deva Dasi Mandira

 At the heart of this mission is Lila-Svarupini, a disciple of Guru Sujata Mohapatra in the Guru Kelucharan Mohapatra lineage.
 Her personal journey- from healing through Odissi to becoming a performer and teacher, reflects the essence of what Devadasi Dance Mandira stands for: dance as prayer, movement as medicine, and tradition as a living gift to the next generation.

-Lila-Svarupini embraces her role as both an artist and a humble vessel of tradition.
-For her, every practie and performance is not merely art, but an offering at the feet of the Lord Jagannatha, an embodied prayer carrying the essence of bhakti, love of God.
+Embracing her role as both an artist and a humble vessel of tradition Lila’s very practice and performance is not merely art, but an offering at the feet of the Lord Jagannatha, an embodied prayer carrying the essence of bhakti, love of God.

 In her classes, she holds space for her students to experience Odissi not only as technique, but as a path of healing and transformation.

-With each step, gesture, and expression, she seeks to transmit devotion, discipline, and beauty, nurturing hearts, and guiding the her students into a safe return to their own bodies, where movement becomes prayer and presence becomes healing.
-Through Odissi, she helps students reconnect with their sacred body and embody devotion.
+With each step, gesture, and expression, Lila strives to transmit devotion, discipline, and beauty, nurturing hearts, and guiding the students into a safe return to their own bodies, where movement becomes prayer and presence becomes healing.
+Through Odissi, she helps students reconnect with their Sacred Body and embody devotion.

 Odissi dance is an embodied form of prayer.
 A sacred offering of dance originating in the heart of the temples in Jagannath Puri, India